-In the 1800’s in France, marshmallows took a step further away from being a health food and closer to the candy we know.
+In the 1800’s in France, marshmallows took a step away from being a health food and a step closer to becoming the candy we know.
 French candy makers whipped sap from the marsh mallow plant with egg whites and corn syrup to create a squishy, easily moldable sweet substance.
 The recipe further evolved when the mallow root sap was replaced with gelatin.
-The marshmallow we know came to be in 1948 when American Alex Doumak created and patented a marshmallow extrusion process that involved taking mechanically combined marshmallow ingredients and running the aerated mixture through tubes, then cutting the output into equal size pieces (National Confectioners Association).
-By the 1950’s, the marshmallow as it is now known was familiar to most Americans, the industrially produced product that many consider the highlight of a campfire.
+The marshmallow we are familiar with came to be in 1948 when American Alex Doumak created and patented a marshmallow extrusion and cutting process for a mechanically combined and aerated mixture of marshmallow ingredients (National Confectioners Association, 2020).
+By the 1950’s, most Americans identified marshmallows as the industrially produced candy product that many now consider the highlight of a campfire.

 The Egyptians used a mallow plant native to their area to create a unique healing food so treasured it was reserved for royalty only.
 What could we do our naturalized common mallow if we tried?
 If our focus remains on eradication as opposed to investigation, we’ll probably never find out.

 Black Squirrel Farms strives for accuracy but everyone makes mistakes sometimes.
 We’re happy to update our information if needed.
 Please contact us if you spot an error or have a suggested edit, update or information inclusion.
 Help is welcome.